mohmehdi/mohmehdi.github.io/_pages/honors_and_extra.md

 ---

 ## Hubbies & Non-Academic Interests
-Making small prototypes, mostly testing new technologies
+Spending time with my chickens.
-Playing video games, eg. Minecraft, Oxygen Not Included, Chess, HeartStone, Games on itch, etc.
+Playing video games, such as Minecraft, Skyrim, and Hearthstone.
-Whatching movie & TV series
+Watching movies.
-Not a sports fan but i like playing ping pong
+While I'm not a sports fan, I do enjoy playing ping pong.
-hanging out with my pets(not sure if farm animals count as pets but they have names so I guess they do)